However, Hawes isn't like other members of his class. He's not even close to being ready to make a decision.

-"There's a lot of pressure on kid when coaches tell you ‘we're going on you and someone else.' "
+"There's a lot of pressure on a kid when coaches tell you ‘we're going on you and someone else.' "

 So, where is Hawes in the process?
 That's easy; he's in the information gathering stage of the whole deal.
 "It's my responsibility to find out all I can," Hawes said.